 Attractions for children in the Silesian Beskids on rainy days – what to do indoors?

 The Silesian Beskids charm with their beauty all year round.
-This picturesque region, full of mountain landscapes, clear streams, and atmospheric towns, has attracted families with children for years.
+This picturesque region, full of mountain landscapes, clear streams, and charming towns, has attracted families with children for years.
 However, anyone spending holidays in the mountains knows that the weather in the Beskids can be unpredictable.
-A sunny morning can quickly give way to dark clouds, and a planned mountain trip turns into a search for alternative attractions.
-What to do in Ustroń when it rains and where to go with a child to make the day enjoyable despite the bad weather?
-The answer can be found in this article.
+A sunny morning can give way to dark clouds within minutes, and a planned mountain trip turns into a search for alternative attractions.
+What to do in Ustroń when it rains and where to go with a child to make the day enjoyable despite bad weather?
+You will find the answer in this article.

 What to do in the Silesian Beskids with a child when it rains?